 The architecture of a typical blockchain is shown in Figure 1.

-When we consider the prototypical blockchain structure (see Figure 1) there are several points that could act as potential bottlenecks:
+This contains several points that could act as potential bottlenecks:

 · Memory/Storage Maintaining a complete record of the blockchain becomes expensive for participating nodes.

-The design of the Fetch ledger enables all of the potential bottlenecks to be relieved by increasing the number of resource lanes in operation, similarly to the naive approach of duplicating independent chains.
-The ledger’s principal benefit is that it provides a scalable and secure mechanism for enabling transactions between chains.
-The design also allows the number of lanes to be increased or decreased to meet changes in demand, while the strict ordering of transactions and parallel execution provides a suitable platform for delivering cheaper and more expressive smart contracts.
-A final advantage of the design is that it can be considered as a sharding scheme that enables light nodes to keep track of only some of the resource lanes in the blockchain.
+The design of the Fetch ledger enables removal of all the potential bottlenecks on throughput.
+This is achieved by increasing the number of resource lanes in operation.
+This is similar to the naive approach of duplicating independent chains.
+Though it also solves the problem of how to enable secure cross-chain transactions.
+The design also allows the number of lanes to increase or decrease to meet changes in demand.
+The high throughput and strict ordering of transactions make the ledger an effective platform for delivering cheaper and more expressive smart contracts.
+A final advantage of the design is that it represents as a sharding scheme.
+This allows deployment of light nodes that keep track of only some of the resource lanes in the blockchain.